Zala County (former): History

+In 1850, shortly after the 1848 revolutions, the mostly Croatian-speaking area between the Mur and Drava rivers – the Međimurje region (Muraköz; Murinsel, lit.
+'Mur island') – was transferred to the Habsburg Kingdom of Croatia; it was returned to Zala in 1860 and remained until 1918.

-In 1920, by the Treaty of Trianon, the south-west of the county (today known as Međimurje) became part of the newly formed Kingdom of Serbs, Croats and Slovenes (from 1929 as Yugoslavia).
-The award recognised the 1918 occupation of the area.
+In 1920, by the Treaty of Trianon, the south-west of the county (the Međimurje region and southeastern parts of Prekmurje (Muravidék)) became part of the newly formed Kingdom of Serbs, Croats and Slovenes (from 1929 as Yugoslavia).
+The award recognised the 1918 occupation of Međimurje and 1919 occupation of Prekmurje.
 The remainder stayed in Hungary.
-Yugoslavian part of it was occupied and annexed again by Hungary between 1941 and 1945 during World War II.
+The Yugoslavian part was occupied and annexed again by Hungary between 1941 and 1945 during World War II.
 In 1950, as part of the Communist reforms of local government, the county's borders were re-drawn again.
 A small part of former Vas county, north of Zalaegerszeg, went to Zala County.
 The part of Zala county north of Lake Balaton went to Veszprém County.

-Since 1991, when Slovenia and Croatia became independent from Yugoslavia, the part of former Zala county between the rivers Mura and Drava is part of Croatia (region of Međimurje).
-The area around Lendava is in Slovenia.
+Since 1991, when Slovenia and Croatia became independent from Yugoslavia, most of Međimurje is part of Croatia (mostly in Međimurje County; Legrad is in Koprivnica-Križevci County); Razkrižje, Globoka and Prekmurje (the area around Lendava) is in Slovenia.

 Demographics

 In 1900, the county had a population of 437,116 people and was composed of the following linguistic communities: